-NYIT has adopted a parking and traffic program to create an orderly traffic flow and safe and equitable parking conditions on campus.
-Safety of all members of the NYIT community, enhancing the quality of life while promoting sustainability, accessibility, and mobility on campus, and relevant state and local laws are the primary considerations in the formulation of these regulations.
+New York Tech has adopted a parking and traffic program to create an orderly traffic flow and safe and equitable parking conditions on campus.
+Safety of all members of the community, enhancing the quality of life while promoting sustainability, accessibility, and mobility on campus, and relevant state and local laws are the primary considerations in the formulation of these regulations.

-The traffic and parking rules and regulations in this document apply to any member of the NYIT community and visitors who need to drive and park on campus in all New York campuses.
-These regulations apply on the roads, alleys, sidewalks, walkways, parking spaces, parking areas, and parking lots of the NYIT campus.
-The traffic and parking rules and regulations are administered by Campus Security.
+The traffic and parking rules and regulations in this document apply to any member of the New York Tech community and visitors who need to drive and park on campus in all New York campuses.
+These regulations apply on the roads, alleys, sidewalks, walkways, parking spaces, parking areas, and parking lots on campus.
+Traffic and parking rules and regulations are administered by Campus Security.

 Students are authorized to park in areas and lots not designated as "Faculty/Staff Only," except that students with vehicles displaying the required permit, as set forth below in the section on Parking by Individuals with Disabilities (below), may park in spaces anywhere on the campus which are designated for persons with disabilities.

 All permit applications will be processed online at nyit.edu/parking.
-Parking permit applications must be validated in the office of Campus Security located in Simonson House to secure a parking permit.
-A valid NYIT ID, original copy of the vehicle registration, and the permit application receipt (either digital or paper) is required to pick up your NYIT parking permit at the office of Campus Security.
+Parking permit applications must be validated in the office of Campus Security located in Simonson House (Long Island campus) to secure a parking permit.
+A valid New York Tech ID, original copy of the vehicle registration, and the permit application receipt (either digital or paper) is required to pick up your parking permit at the office of Campus Security.

 PARKING FOR INDIVIDUALS WITH DISABILITIES